 The Sacred SISTAHS math and science conference is an enriching experience for African American girls ages 12 to 18.
 A diverse selection of conference speakers will share life experiences that inspired their development, their work and their dreams.

 Come be part of this day of opportunity to discover and meet African American women in the fields of math, science and technology.
 It’s a fantastic way to explore the Harvey Mudd campus, meet some of its faculty members and get inspired to aspire for careers in one of the STEM fields.
 If you have any questions, send an email to Talithia Williams (firstname.lastname@example.org).

 Mudders Making a Difference

 MMAD is the community engagement club on campus.
-WE work with the Office of Civic and Community Engagement on a variety of projects, such as CHAP communities cafes, student care packages and the PUSD Science Fair.
+We work with the Office of Civic and Community Engagement on a variety of projects, such as CHAP communities cafes, student care packages and the PUSD Science Fair.).

-SPLS partners with Uncommon Good to hold bimonthly tutoring sessions, where local students can visit Mudd and meet some of the Latinx students.
+SALSA Mudd partners with Uncommon Good to hold bimonthly tutoring sessions, where local students can visit Mudd and meet some of the Latinx students.
 The Mudd students spend three hours providing assistance with homework or explanations of concepts from our STEM specialties.
 It’s important to promote academia in the communities surrounding the Claremont Colleges to perpetuate the presence of Latinx personalities in collegiate institutions.
 Tutoring sessions take place on Saturday afternoons from noon–3 p.m., in the R. Michael Shanahan Center for Teaching and Learning.